infrae/moai/README.txt

 The app:moai_example configuration let's you specify the following options:

+name
-name:              The name of the oai feed (returned in Identify verb)
+  The name of the oai feed (returned in Identify verb) url
-url:               The url of the oai feed (returned in oaipmh xml output)
+  The url of the oai feed (returned in oaipmh xml output) admin_email
-admin_email:       The email adress of the amdin  (returned in Identify verb)
+  The email adress of the amdin  (returned in Identify verb) formats

-formats:           Available metadata formats
+  Available metadata formats
+disallow_sets
-disallow_sets:     List of setspecs that are not allowed in the output of this
+  List of setspecs that are not allowed in the output of this feed allow_sets
-                   feed
-allow_sets:        If used, only sets listed here will be returned
+  If used, only sets listed here will be returned database

-database:          SQLAlchemy uri to identify the database for used for storage
+  SQLAlchemy uri to identify the database for used for storage provider
-provider:          Provider identifier where moai retrieves content from
+  Provider identifier where moai retrieves content from content
-content:           Class that maps metadata from provider format to moai format
+  Class that maps metadata from provider format to moai format

 Adding Content
 ==============